namshi/winston-graylog2/readme.md

 Older versions of `winston-graylog2` allowed the __prelog__ and __processMeta__ options for pre-processing logs and metadata attached to messages (such as stack traces).
-Winston 3 has implemented independent, custom formatters for handling these things, and they are not longer supported at the transport level.
+Winston 3 has implemented independent, custom formatters for handling these things, and they are no longer supported at the transport level.
 [See the Winston docs for details on formatters.](https://github.com/winstonjs/winston#formats)